Local Governing Body

 Our Governing Body publishes a statement each year to tell parents more about the work it has been doing over the previous year.
 You can read our annual governance statement here.

 Register of interests

 All of our Governors and staff members with significant financial responsibility or influence complete an entry in our register of interests.
 Entries are updated annually or more often if there are changes to report.
-A copy of our current register of interests can be accessed at the link below.
+A copy of our current register of interests for Governors can be accessed below.

 Minutes of full Governing Body meetings